Timeline of Our Activities and Achievements

-Although the production of bear bile as well as the trade in bear products have been banned by law since 2005, today still many bears – mainly Asiatic black bears – are kept on bear farms in Vietnam.
+Although the sale and the possession of bear bile have been banned by law since 2005, today still many bears – mainly Asiatic black bears – are kept on bear farms in Vietnam.
 Many are illegally abused for the extraction of bear bile.

 In the framework of the #SaddestBears campaign, FOUR PAWS has set itself the task of ending the torment of bile bears in Vietnam.